Baiyuerx/UFLDL/README.md

 # ufldl
-My notes on standfor UFLDL tutorial.
+My notes and implementation on standfor UFLDL tutorial.